Jamiat Ulama-i-Hind: Jamiat Youth Club

 The Jamiat Youth Club was established in July 2018.
 It aims to provide youth with training in different self-defense techniques to deal with community crises.
 It was called a "pilot project" and it was reported that the Jamiat expects to train about 1.25 million youngsters every year and about 12.5 million youth in over a hundred Indian districts are expected to join the Jamiat Youth Club by 2028.
 Mahmood Madani said that the club will train the youth like the Scouts and Guides, with an emphasis on physical training and different ways to strengthen their mental ability.

 Halal trust

 The Jamiat has a halal-declaring agency known as the Jamiat Ulema-e-Hind Halal Trust.
 It was set up in 2009 and was recognised by the Department of Islamic Development Malaysia in 2011 as "a reliable and authoritative institution for issuing Halal Certificates to meat, meat products and slaughter houses."
 As of April 2020, its secretary is Niaz Ahmad Farooqi.

+In November 2023, the UP government registered an FIR against Jamiat Halal Trust and several other organisations for allegedly providing fake halal certifications.
+The allegation claimed that this was done to increase sales.
+However, Jamiat denied the allegations, filed a petition in the Supreme Court, and thereafter received interim protection from any coercive action by the Uttar Pradesh government against the ban on manufacture and sale.